-The Adler “reopened” with a new exhibition area, dining and school lunch facilities, production suite and research center, and the “Stairway to the Stars” escalator from the Kroc Universe Theater to the Sky Theater.
-As a result of the successful campaign, the Adler hired an Education Coordinator and began a teachers workshop program.
-An outreach astronomer was hired for the Adler’s first venture into off-site programming, which utilized the inflatable “Starlab” portable planetarium.
+The Adler “reopened” with a new exhibition area, dining, and school lunch facilities, production suite and research center, and the “Stairway to the Stars” escalator from the Kroc Universe Theater to the Sky Theater.
+As a result of the successful campaign, the Adler hired an education coordinator and began a teachers’ workshop program.
+An outreach astronomer was hired for the Adler’s first venture into off-site programming, which featured the inflatable “Starlab” portable planetarium.

 Joseph M. Chamberlain retired and Paul H. Knappenberger Jr., PhD, was hired as president.

 The Universe In Your Hands is unveiled.
 The exhibition highlights instruments in the Adler’s collection that illustrate astronomers’ early theories.

 The Adler announced the Universe is Expanding campaign to fund a 60,000 square-foot addition, a complete renovation of the original building, and creation of new exhibition galleries.

 Governor Jim Edgar opened the Sky Pavilion, along with an extensive renovation of the original 1930 building.
 The Adler now offered several new exhibitions and the world’s first all-digital, interactive planetarium theater.